Bernullys/crud_fastapi/README.md

     pip install python-dotenv

 # I'm going to make migrations with alembic
 Is used to keep our database in sync with our code.
-First step:
+Is great to manage SQL schemas with sqlalchemy First step:
     alembic init alembic    This creates a folder alembic/ and alembic.ini | The second alembic is the name of the folder (we can change it).
 Second step: